 What is the deadline for employees purchasing individual insurance coverage?

 Employees must have minimum essential coverage to receive their QSEHRA benefits.
 Because a majority of your staff will enroll in individual health insurance, it is important for them to know when open enrollment occurs, typically November 1 through December 15th.

 If for whatever reason, they miss this window, they will need to experience some kind of qualifying life event in order to be eligible for the special enrollment period (SEP.)
 There is no deadline for an SEP, but the qualifying life events are pretty specific (getting married, having a baby, job loss, etc).

-Currently, becoming newly eligible for a QSEHRA isn’t a qualifying life event.
-The good news is that in 2020, all individuals newly eligible for a QSEHRA will qualify for an SEP.
+As of 2020, all individuals newly eligible for a QSEHRA will qualify for an SEP.